stefangolas/PyLabRobot_Tutorials_BME590/README.md

 ### Installation notes

-* It's possible you already have a version of some of the dependencies pip installs with PyLabRobot.
+* It's possible you already have a version of some of the dependencies that get installed alongside.
 If you are worried about conflicts with existing packages, you can use a virtual environment.
 [How to Use Python Virtual Environments](https://realpython.com/python-virtual-environments-a-primer/).

 * You can use standard Jupyter Notebooks, but Jupyter Lab has a file system feature that is very convenient for navigating the repository.